etineh/React_CRUD-RESTful_Api/README.md

 Once it display "Running on port 8000" on your terminal, you are good to go.

-next is to run the React file.
+next is to run the React file (frontend client side).

 # Getting Started with Create React App